uselagoon/lagoon/docs/using-lagoon-advanced/base-images.md

 4. Next, we push our tags with `git push --tags`.
 5. And finally, push all of our changes with `git push`.

 !!!
-Danger "Danger:"
+Danger
-    **Note:** The tags must be pushed explicitly in their own step!
+    The tags must be pushed explicitly in their own step!

 ![Demonstrating how to tag and push a base image.](../6.gif)

 #### How Git tags map to image tags

 !!!
-Danger "Danger:"
+Danger "Important Note"
-    **Important note:** Depending on the build workflow, you will almost certainly push the changes via the **develop** branch before merging it into the **main** branch.
+    Depending on the build workflow, you will almost certainly push the changes via the **develop** branch before merging it into the **main** branch.

 An important point to remember here is that the Jenkins base image build process will tag _images_ based on the _most recent commit’s tag_.